 Globally, the disability community represents a formidable demographic of over one billion people.
 Vision, hearing, cognitive, and ambulatory challenges present unique considerations for content developers.

 In addition to the legal compliance requirements for content accessibility, which are well documented and becoming more widely enforced, the publishing community can and should lead the charge for meaningful social change in this arena.

 Accessibility covers a series of disabilities ranging from visual, auditory, physical, speech, cognitive, language, learning, and neurological.
-By making publications available in ways where a print-impaired user might select a different font size, style, or color; use voice synthesis to read the text aloud or change the text into Braille, the user has the opportunity to maximize his or her engagement with the content.
+By making publications available in ways where a print-impaired user might select a different font size, style, or color, use voice synthesis to read the text aloud, or change the text into Braille, the user has the opportunity to maximize engagement with the content.